mattbloem007/vee_ra2.0/src/data/blogs/brew-guide-blender-method.md

   - "Add your Vee/Ra blend to a high-speed blender (1½ - 2 Tbsp (15g) for Mood Magick OR 1 heaped Tbsp (12.5g) for Moon Mylk)"
   - "Pour in hot water/milk (not boiling)"
   - "Blend on high for 30-60 seconds until frothy"
-  - "Pour into your favorite cup and enjoy"
+  - "Pour into your favourite cup and enjoy"
 products:
   - "mood-magick"
   - "moon-mylk"